niteshraj2310/Agroforestry/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## Where do bees go to the bathroom?
+The BP station.